| | | | | | | |

 This version keeps things simple yet flavorful, with a cheesy mashed potato topping that crisps up beautifully in the air fryer.
 Whether you’re making it fresh or reheating leftovers, this air fryer method speeds up cooking time while still delivering a golden, bubbly finish.

 The air fryer is an excellent choice for a hot day when you don’t want to heat up the kitchen.
-Also, since the air fryer is small, it uses less energy than the conventional oven.
-I used a 7-by-2-inch baking pan and it worked perfectly.
+Also, since the air fryer is small, it uses less energy than a conventional oven.
+I used a 7-by-2-inch baking pan, and it worked perfectly.
 If you want to fill it a little more, use a 7-by-3-inch pan.
 Any heat-safe pan or baking dish that fits in your air fryer will work nicely.

 The Ingredients